 When determining potential Top 10 Busts, I developed the following criteria as a way to eliminate less deserving candidates.

-- The player’s unproductive career cannot be the result of an injury (aka The Steve Emtman Exemption).
+- The player’s unproductive career cannot be the result of an injury (a.k.a.
+The Steve Emtman Exemption).

 After playing in 49 games from 2005-2009, Williamson caught 87 passes for 1,131 yards, scored four TDs and had a Weighted Average Value of eight.
 Throughout his career, Williamson became better known for the passes he dropped than the ones he caught.

-As a junior at Maryland, Heyward-Bey had 42 receptions for 609 yards and five touchdowns.
-In order to finish in the top 10 in any of these categories, he would have had to double his production (e.g. 56 more receptions, 591 yards, and six touchdowns).
+As a junior, Maryland wideout Darrius Heyward-Bey had 42 receptions for 609 yards and five touchdowns.
+In order to finish in the top 10 in any of these categories, he would have had to double his production.
+Specifically, he needed 56 more receptions, 591 more yards, and six more touchdowns.
 Furthermore, he would have needed almost 4x as many receptions, 3x as many yards and 4x as many touchdowns to be the outright leader in any category.
-Needless to say, there were a lot of more accomplished receivers than Heyward-Bey in college that year.
-Regardless, he declared for the 2009 NFL Draft.
+Needless to say, there were a lot of more accomplished receivers than Heyward-Bey.
+Regardless, he declared early for the 2009 NFL Draft.

-While Heyward-Bey’s career is not what the Raiders might have hoped by taking him with such a high pick, he has accumulated over 2,400 yards from scrimmage along with 14 touchdowns.
-With a career twice as productive as Williamson’s, Heyward-Bey has put up numbers enabling him to avoid all-time bust status.
+While Heyward-Bey didn’t live up to what the Raiders might have hoped, he has accumulated over 2,400 yards from scrimmage along with 12 touchdowns.
+With a career twice as productive as Williamson’s, Heyward-Bey has avoided all-time bust status.
 In essence, he also earned the Tony Mandarich Exemption for players whose careers just weren’t bad enough to be declared a Top 10 Bust.